donnes/donnes/README.md

 I'm **Donald Silveira**

-Currently I work as Tech Lead and Senior Frontend Engineer at [Casa do Saber](https://github.com/casa-do-saber).

 I have much love and familiarity with Javascript and your major frameworks and libraries.
 I also love to research and learn about UI/UX, software architecture, best practices, team leadership and other subjects.

 📄 Check my [resume](/docs/Donald-Resume.png) for more details about work experience.